spaicer/spaicer-platform/README.md

 ## Operations

 ### API Gateway
-The platform deploys a Kong API Gateway in db-less mode (as open-source edition, excl.
+The platform deploys a Kong API Gateway in DB-less mode (as open-source edition, excl.
 Kong Portal and Kong Manager).

 SPAICER AI module API endpoints are integrated as Kong services and exposed as Kong routes.
 Services, routes and consumers are maintained in the *kong.dbless.yaml* file of the umbrella chart.
 Corresponding [API keys](https://docs.konghq.com/hub/kong-inc/key-auth/) are generated and assigned to consumers (i.e., users) automatically after installation.